tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### NixOS Configuration

 The subsequent steps in this section will help you install NixOS onto your new partitions.
 More information is available in the Installing section of the [NixOS manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation-installing).
-Some changes to the configuration procedure as described in that manual are needed for NixOS on M1 to work properly.
+Some changes to the configuration procedure as described in that manual are needed for NixOS on Apple Silicon to work properly.

 Mount the root partition, then the EFI system partition that was created by the Asahi Linux installer specifically for NixOS:
 ```